rish-16/edm_pyg/README.md

 $ pip install edm_pyg
 ```

+Or feel free to install whatever is on the `requirements.txt` file in the main directory.

 ## Specifics
 The library uses the following _forward SDE_ formulation for an initial data distribution $q(\mathbf{x}_0)$.